farazsth98/ids-pcap-analysis/Methodology.md

 5. Check for automated scans / attacks (lots of packets in a short amount of time)

+6. CHECK FOR HTTP HEADERS, USER AGENT, ETC FOR SQL INJECTION

-6. If all else fails, pick out a couple packets and check them manually to make sure checksums.
+7. If all else fails, pick out a couple packets and check them manually to make sure checksums.

-7. Remember to check for downloadable files.
+8. Remember to check for downloadable files.